walterxie/BioSci700/Lab1.md

     in R. But if you prefer to use a software with GUI, we recommend [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
 The mapping
     file [locations.txt](locations.txt) can be used to colour the tips.
+    You can right-click your mouse on the link, and the popup-menu will show the option “Download Linked File As …”.
+Then click it and save the file to your working directory.

 3. Install another software [TempEst](http://tree.bio.ed.ac.uk/software/tempest/) to investigate